 Marital rape is not a crime in India.
 It needs to be.

 Section 375 of the Indian Penal Code explicitly allows a man to rape his adult wife.
 In 2015 RIT Foundation filed a petition seeking to close this loophole and criminalize marital rape in India.
-Today the petition is scheduled to be heard before the Delhi High Court.
+In January 2020, the petition was scheduled to be heard before the Delhi High Court.

 Ahead of the hearing, we spoke to the RIT Foundation about marital rape in India and why the campaign matters.